Aerial work platform: Safety

 Telescoping articulated platform mounted on firefighting appliance in Denmark.
 These provide more flexibility than ladder engines.

 The majority of manufacturers and operators have strict safety criteria for the operation of AWPs.
 In some countries, a licence and insurance is required to operate some types of AWP.
 Most protocols advocate training every operator, whether mandated or not.
 Most operators adopt a checklist of verifications to be completed before each use.
 Manufacturers recommend regular maintenance schedules.

+In Europe, the safety criteria for mobile elevating work platforms are codified in the EN 280 standard, which specifies design, calculation, examination, and testing requirements for MEWPs of all working heights.
+EN 280 mandates the harness anchor point, emergency stop, and emergency lowering valve described above as standard features on certified equipment.
+The standard classifies platforms by motion type (Type 1: stationary while elevated; Type 2 and 3: drivable while elevated) and by occupancy (Group A: single operator; Group B: multiple operators).

 Work platforms are fitted with safety or guard rails around the platform itself to contain operators and passengers.
 This is supplemented in most models by a restraining point, designed to secure a safety harness or fall arrester.
 Some work platforms also have a lip around the floor of the platform itself to avoid tools or supplies being accidentally kicked off the platform.
 Some protocols require all equipment to be attached to the structure by individual lanyards.